 While I can go on about the shift in focus from the true Christmas season or why I aim to keep Advent separate from Christmas, for the focus of this blog, I wonder – don’t you productive mamas want to enjoy all the work you did preparing for Christmas?
 I know I do.
+(Especially after all that intentional Advent preparation.)
 And I try to keep some traditions for the (true) Christmas season.
 This has gotten more difficult now that I have a child in school, but when I was homeschooling everyone, we didn’t return to school work until after Epiphany.
 So, here are a few simple, low cost ways to keep the Christmas season special.
 These are not unique or amazing or profoundly theological.
 Just a few things we do to hold the Christmas season in our hearts and home in this extra-busy and distracted world.

 - Small gifts (or hold out on some gifts) – given on the Epiphany/Three Kings Day